sricke/explainable-earth-embeddings/README.md

 In this work, we analyze the information content of geographic INRs through their location embeddings.
 We decompose these embeddings into human-interpretable features---namely, (i) sparse latent concepts, (ii) natural language concepts, and (iii) visual features.

-[TO DO: maybe rephrase.
-Currently taken from abstract]

-[TO DO: Link arXiv]
+The latent concept embeddings are learned using sparse autoencoders ([SAE repo](https://github.com/HoagyC/sparse_coding)).
+To recover natural language concepts, we apply Sparse Linear Concept Embeddings (SpLiCE) using the official implementation from the [SpLiCE repository](https://github.com/AI4LIFE-GROUP/SpLiCE).
+Finally, visual features are extracted using saliency maps derived from [CLIP Surgery](https://github.com/xmed-lab/clip_surgery).

 ![Methods](methods-preview.png)

----

-## Overview

-The latent concept embeddings are learned using sparse autoencoders (cite repo?).
-To recover natural language concepts, we apply Sparse Linear Concept Embeddings (SpLiCE) using the official implementation from the [SpLiCE repository](https://github.com/AI4LIFE-GROUP/SpLiCE).
-Finally, visual features are extracted using saliency maps derived from CLIP Surgery (cite repo?).

 ---